-Induced shale gas production and impacts must be considered by the DEIS
+4. The Commission erred because the induced shale gas production and impacts must be considered by the EIS

 The PennEast pipeline will result in new production of shale gas.
 Construction of the PennEast pipeline will cause industry to undertake and pursue new shale gas production - both by drilling new wells for production of shale gas and by pursuing production from wells that have been drilled but for which production was not pursued due to lacking pipeline capacity.
 Determining the shale gas production that will be induced and supported by the PennEast pipeline for delivery into interstate commerce is achievable using readily available data, methodologies, modeling, knowledge, resources and tools.
 Assessing the direct and indirect impacts from shale gas production and drilling that will result from construction of the PennEast pipeline is required by NEPA.
+The Delaware Riverkeeper Network provided detailed information regarding the induced and supported gas production, thereby removing any assertion by FERC it was unaware of the level of increased production that was/is certain to result from construction and operation of PennEast.

-Pipelines can result in new shale gas production and drilling in several ways
+A. Pipelines result in new shale gas production in several ways